Diegolden-com/usdc-fees-hook/README.md

 - [ ] Tiered pricing (volume discounts)
 - [ ] Corporate subscription plans
 - [ ] Analytics dashboard for users
-- [ ] Governance token for fee-sharing
+- [ ] Governance token for fee-sharing or voting on pricing

 ---